CruzanCaramele/Conference-Organizer/README.md

 - **typeOfSession** was defined in the model as a repeated property.This allows for multiple session types.
 - **startTime** was defined as a **TimeProperty** instead of **DateProperty** to keep entries to 24 hour time and allow for proper filtering.

+##Sessions to User Wishlist
+This is to enable users mark some sessions that they are interested in and retrieve their own current wishlist.
+- **AttendingSessions** is a repeated property key defined within the Profile model for accomodating a wishlist
+- **addSessionToWishlist** :adds the session to the user's list of sessions they are interested in attending
+- **getSessionsInWishlist**: return a user's wishlist.